damoonrashidi/ask/README.md

 Ask tries to understand what shell you're using and then fetches a command specifically for that shell based on your natural language input using ChatGPT.
 A per shell history is saved to offer quicker lookups and avoiding spamming OpenAI requests.

+Most shells on linux and unix can be automatically detected.
+Windows support is limited but can be enabled by hard-setting the shell via the [config](#configuration)

 ## Example

 ```bash